History of art: Post-Impressionism (c. 1885–1910)

 Post-Impressionism is a rather imprecise term applied to a diverse generation of artists.
 In its strictest sense, it pertains to four highly influential artists: Paul Cézanne, Paul Gauguin, Georges Seurat, and Vincent van Gogh.
 Each passed through an impressionist phase, but ultimately emerged with four very original but different styles.
-Collectively, their work anticipated, and often directly influenced, much of the avant-garde art that appear before the First World War including fauvism, cubism, expressionism, and early abstraction.
+Collectively, their work anticipated, and often directly influenced, much of the avant-garde art that appeared before the First World War including fauvism, cubism, expressionism, and early abstraction.
 Cézanne (particularly influential on cubism) and Van Gogh worked in relative isolation, away from Paris, at critical points in their careers, while Seurat and Gauguin worked in groups, more collaboratively, at key points in their development.
 Another important artist of the period is Toulouse-Lautrec, an influential painter as well as graphic artist.
-In a broader sense, post-impressionism includes a generation of predominantly French and Belgian artist who worked in a range of styles and groups.
+In a broader sense, post-impressionism includes a generation of predominantly French and Belgian artists who worked in a range of styles and groups.
 Most had come under the sway of impressionism at some point, but pushed their work beyond it into a number of factions as early as the mid-1880s, sometimes as a logical development of impressionism, other times as a reaction against it.
 Post-Impressionists typically depicted impressionist subjects, but the work, particularly synthetism, often contained symbolism, spiritualism, and moody atmospheres that rarely appeared in impressionism.
 Unnatural colors, patterns, flat plains, odd perspectives and viewpoints pushed to extremes, all moved the center of modernism a step closer to abstraction with a standard for experimentation.